 MobileMail (Menu 5.5) lets you send email to any email address.
 Recipients can access your emails from email-equipped phones or from their computers.
 The messages you create can contain text only.

 Your phone allows selection of three online email services: Rogers Yahoo!
 Mail, Yahoo!
 Mail or Windows Live Hotmail.
-Follow the online instructions shown on your display after you launch this service.
+Follow the online instructions shown on your display after you launch one of these services.